 Gingivitis doesn’t spread in the way the common cold spreads.
 But, the bacteria that causes gum inflammation can spread through saliva-to-saliva contact.
 If you have poor oral hygiene and come in contact with the bacteria, this combination can jumpstart the progression of gum disease.
 The same goes for periodontal disease.

 The bacteria that causes gingivitis can spread through saliva.
-If you suspect you have gum disease, avoid sharing items that come in contact with your saliva.
+If you suspect you have gum disease, avoid sharing items that come in contact with your saliva to protect your loved ones and put an end to the worry of, is gingivitis contagious?

 If you have gum disease, the bacteria in your mouth can spread to a cup or straw that you’ve used.
 If someone else drinks from the same cup or straw, the same bacteria can spread to their mouth.
-Avoid sharing drinks until your gingivitis has been treated.
+Avoid sharing drinks until your gingivitis has been treated and you are back on track to maintaining healthy gums.

 You’re unlikely to get gingivitis through kissing unless you have poor oral hygiene.
 Unfortunately, babies have an increased risk of developing gum disease when exposed to bacteria through kisses.
 This is because their immune systems are still developing.